-I can set up my audio analyzer in 10 minutes, but 10 minutes is a lot of time when you're in a hurry.
-I'm a small rental company and I have events every weekend.
+I can set up my audio analyzer and shoot pink noise in 30min, but that's a lot of time when you're in a hurry.
+Plus, people hate to listen to pink noise.
+I'm a rental company and I have events every weekend.
 I need my PA to sound the best it can every time so that I can make the audience happy and keep getting work.
-If I don’t align the system I can hear it immediately and the audience will complain because the sub is too loud and the vocal is muddy.
+If I don’t align the system I can hear it immediately and the the PA will be muddy to listen at.

 As sound systems become more and more complicated, so does our tools race to close the gap.
 Great sound has come to be associated with a level of complexity that is only attainable by a few specialists who have access to the right gear and training.